The bottleneck

 METR: time horizon of software tasks LLMs can complete 50% of the time

-Claude ships every single day
+The proof: Claude ships every single day

 Source: The Product Compass.
 Anthropic releases, Feb–Mar 2026.